15E601/RDFBones-O/docs/index.rst

 ontogenetics-based system is the first principle upon which the representation in the FMA is built upon.
 The second principle is the organisation into units.
-Units here refers to a structural element of the whole, such as the classes ‘Organ’ or ‘Cell’, with the entity representing the ‘whole’ being the class ‘Body’.
-This concept expands to aggregates of these units, such as the classes ‘Organ system’ and ‘Anatomical cluster’, or to parts of units, such as the classes ‘Body part’ and ‘Organ part’.
+Units here refers to a structural element of the whole, such as the classes ’Organ’ or ’Cell’, with the entity representing the ’whole’ being the class ’Body’.
+This concept expands to aggregates of these units, such as the classes ’Organ system’ and ’Anatomical cluster’, or to parts of units, such as the classes ’Body part’ and ’Organ part’.
 The FMA also accommodates descriptors of physical entities, like cavities and surfaces of organs, and more abstract concepts such as terms, coordinates, and relationships between entities.
 As relationships are a basic and important aspect of